yonran/yonathan.org/posts/2020-11-proposition-19-parent-child-deadline.md

 The parent can do a blend of selling and gifting by selling at a price between the two.
 If the parent sells the property at a price above his tax basis but below the current fair market value, then the parent and child will share the capital gains tax burden.
 For example, the parent may choose to sell his home to his child at a price of the purchase price plus $250,000, in which case the child will owe no extra property tax, the parent will owe no capital gains tax, and the child will owe capital gains taxes of the difference between his purchase price and sale price when he sells.

 Another option to potentially reduce capital gains taxes is to spread the purchase over time.
 The child can purchase the property from the parent with an installment agreement over 30 years.
-The change in ownership for property taxes would happen on the date of the purchase agreement, which can be excluded from parent-child transfer if done before February 16, 2021.
-Then the parent will pay capital gains taxes each year rather than all at once, and if the stepped-up basis still exists when the parent dies, then the remaining balance will be stepped up to market value, reducing the child’s eventual capital gains tax.
+The change in ownership for property taxes would happen right away on the date of the purchase agreement, which can be excluded from parent-child transfer if done before February 16, 2021.
+Then the parent will pay capital gains taxes each year rather than all at once, which can reduce capital gains taxes compared to an up-front sale which would raise the parent’s income tax bracket.
+And if the stepped-up basis still exists when the parent dies and the property is not paid off, then the remaining balance will be stepped up to market value, reducing the child’s eventual capital gains tax.

-There are a couple more esoteric options that you can pursue with your tax attorney to transfer the property before February 16, 2021 for property tax purposes but not for capital gains tax purposes.
+There are a couple more esoteric options that you can pursue with your tax attorney to transfer the property before February 16th, 2021 for property tax purposes but not for capital gains tax purposes.
 In the definition of “change in ownership” in [RTC 61](http://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?lawCode=RTC&sectionNum=61.), it says the parent could make a long-term lease to the child (a lease with options to renew for more than 35 years), or the parent could give a life estate of income or occupancy to the child, and this would be considered an immediate “change in ownership” for property tax purposes but may allow the child to defer “acquiring” for income tax purposes.

-If you have property that you wish to transfer to a child that does not qualify for Proposition 19 because it is not your principal residence, the child does not want to move in within one year, or it is a principal residence but it is assessed at more than $1 million, then consider transferring the property before Proposition 19 takes effect on February 16, 2021.
+If you have property that you wish to transfer to a child that does not qualify for Proposition 19 because it is not your principal residence, the child does not want to move in within one year, or it is assessed at more than $1 million, then consider transferring the property before Proposition 19 takes effect on February 16th, 2021.

 ## What loopholes still exist after Proposition 19 becomes effective?

 After Proposition 19 goes into effect on Feb.
 16th, 2021, only the principal residence of the parent and child qualifies for the parent-child exclusion.
-Many of the tricks that I mentioned in the [previous blog post](http://2017-10-transferring-prop13-assessed-value.html), including the tricks to transfer property in a trust long after death, probably won’t work anymore.
+Many of the tricks that I mentioned in the [previous blog post](http://2017-10-transferring-prop13-assessed-value.html), including the tricks to transfer property held by a trust long after the parent’s death, probably won’t work anymore.
 But there are a few tricks from that post that you still can use if you are reading after 2021.
 For example:

 When a parent dies and her house is in a trust, the trustee can still arrange for one of the children to receive the house while the other children inherit cash.
 But the child must move in within one year for the transfer to be excluded from change in ownership.